rz520/CMEECourseWork/Week2/README.md

 - lc2.py: This python script is another practice on comprehension and conventional loops
 - loops.py: For loops and while loops practices in python
 - oaks.py: Loops and comprehensions examples in finding oak trees from a list of species
+- oaks_debugme.py: oaks_debugme.py loops over the rows in TestOaksData.csv and writes the oak trees with Genus 'Quercus' into JustOaksData.csv.
+This script does not accept any other Genus other than/outside of  the specified string 'quercus'.
+The header rows are also excluded (if it exists) in its search for oaks and rather includes them in JustOaksData.csv. (group work)
 - scope.py: Some examples explaining variable scope in python
 - sysargv.py: An example shows what is sys.argv and how to use it
 - test_control_flow.py: Using doctest to run embedded tests on some functions exemplifying the use of control statements